-The plausibility factor accounts for any nuances that exist with in a study that may impact its ability to provide meaningful results for the NEI analysis.
+The plausibility factor accounts for any nuances that exist with the study that may impact its ability to provide meaningful results for the NEI analysis.
 First, the age of the study is considered and is given a score.
-Reports that are more recent receive a higher score than those that are older with scores ranging between (4) for five years or less and (1) for reports that are older than 15 years.
+Reports that are more recent received a higher score than those that are older with scores ranging between (4) for five years or less and (1) for reports that are older than 15 years.
 The plausibility factor also accounts for how well the studies identify individual technologies.
-A "match level" score is provided, based on the level of detail provided about each measure or technology.
+A "match level" score is provided based on the description of the technology weather that includes details on the measure.
 A higher score is given based on the specificity of the measure such as "air source heat pump."
 A lower score is given if the description does not identify the specific technology but rather indicates its part of a program such as "retrofit."